DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

 \subsubsection{PPP-CI Spectra}

 The optical absorption spectra of GQD-36-$C_{2h}$ computed using the PPP-CI approach, employing both the standard and screened Coulomb parameters are presented in Fig. \ref{fig:ppp-spectra-gqd-36-c2h}.
-The detailed information about the excited states contributing to various peaks can be found in Tables S8 (standard) and S9 (screened) of the SI.
 The first peak in the spectrum computed using the standard parameters has lower relative intensity as compared the corresponding peak in the screened parameter spectrum.

 The MI peak is the second peak (II) in both the spectra, and the state giving rise to it is dominated by $\arrowvert H\rightarrow L+1\rangle+c.c.$ singly-excited configurations.
 As far the location of the MI peak is concerned, the PPP-CI (screened) value of 3.22 eV is slightly smaller than the TDDFT value 3.40 eV, while the PPP-CI (standard) location at 4.05 eV is significantly larger than it (see Table \ref{tab:gqd-mi})